Jax Jones: 2015–2019: Snacks

 On 24 July 2015, he released the single "Yeah Yeah Yeah".
 In July 2016, he released the single "House Work".
-Jax says of the track, "At the end of the day, I started making beats on a four-track, so it feels right to put that DIY energy into my music".
+Jones said of the track, "At the end of the day, I started making beats on a four-track, so it feels right to put that DIY energy into my music".
 In December 2016, he released the single "You Don't Know Me" based on the sampling of the bassline of M.A.N.D.Y. vs. Booka Shade's 2005 hit "Body Language".
-The song became his biggest success, reaching number three in the UK and top five status in several European countries, including Germany, Ireland, Belgium and Norway.
-Jones continued to release songs wherein he collaborated with the likes of Demi Lovato and Years & Years.
+The song became his biggest success, reaching number three in the UK and achieving top-five status in several European countries, including Germany, Ireland, Belgium, and Norway.
+Jones continued to release songs wherein he collaborated with Demi Lovato and Years & Years.
 He released his debut extended play, Snacks, on 28 November 2018.
 The EP was later expanded into Jones' first album, Snacks (Supersize), which was released on 6 September 2019.